ThiroshMadhusha/ThiroshMadhusha/README.md

     </td>
     <td>
       <h3>About Me</h3>
       <p>I am pleased to inform you that I have obtained a Bachelor's degree in Information Technology from the Sri Lanka Institute of Information Technology (SLIIT).
 During my academic journey, I have gained practical experience in quality assurance methodologies used in the industry.
-I am knowledgeable in both manual and automated testing, and I am highly motivated to further develop my skills in the field of Software Quality Assurance within the Information Technology industry.
+I am knowledgeable in both manual and automated testing, and I am highly motivated to develop my skills further in software quality assurance within the information technology industry.
 </p>
     </td>
   </tr>